 Language Translation Disclosure

-This report covers the 2013 housing activities of Fannie Mae and Freddie Mac, fulfilling the statutory requirement of section 1324 of the Safety and Soundness Act.
-Fannie Mae and Freddie Mac acquired $1.048 trillion of single-family owner-occupied loans and provided funding for 772,241 multifamily rental units in 2013.
+This report covers the 2014 housing activities of Fannie Mae and Freddie Mac, fulfilling the statutory requirement of section 1324 of the Safety and Soundness Act.
+Fannie Mae and Freddie Mac acquired $584 billion of loans on single-family owner-occupied housing and provided funding for 738,466 multifamily rental units in 2014.

 © 2019 Federal Housing Finance Agency